temporalio/documentation/docs/typescript/activities.md

 ### Activity Cancellation

 **Activities may be cancelled only if they emit heartbeats.**
-A Workflow can request to cancel an Activity by cancelling its containing [cancellation scope](/docs/node/cancellation-scopes).
+A Workflow can request to cancel an Activity by cancelling its containing [cancellation scope](/docs/typescript/cancellation-scopes).

 There are 2 ways to handle Activity cancellation:

 1. Await on [`Context.current().cancelled`](https://nodejs.temporal.io/api/classes/activity.context#cancelled)
 1. Pass the context's abort signal at [`Context.current().cancellationSignal`](https://nodejs.temporal.io/api/classes/activity.context#cancelled) to a library that supports it like `fetch`

-[`heartbeat()`](https://nodejs.temporal.io/api/classes/activity.context/#heartbeat) in the Node.js SDK is a background operation and does not propagate errors to the caller, such as when the scheduling Workflow has already completed or the Activity has been closed by the server (due to timeout for instance).
+[`heartbeat()`](https://nodejs.temporal.io/api/classes/activity.context/#heartbeat) in the TypeScript SDK is a background operation and does not propagate errors to the caller, such as when the scheduling Workflow has already completed or the Activity has been closed by the server (due to timeout for instance).
 These errors are translated into cancellation and can be handled using the methods above.

 #### Example: Activity that makes a cancellable HTTP request